Kintyre/ksconf/docs/source/install_advanced.rst

  -  Are you dealing with some vendor-specific solution?

-    -   Example: RedHat Software Collections – where they realize there software is way too old, so they try to make it possible to install newever version of things like Python, but since they aren't native or the default, you still end up jumping through a bunch of wonky hoops)
+    -   Example: RedHat Software Collections – where they realize there software is way too old, so they try to make it possible to install newer version of things like Python, but since they aren't native or the default, you still end up jumping through a bunch of wonky hoops)

 -   Do you have Internet connectivity? (air gap or blocked outbound traffic, or proxy)
 -   Do you want to build/deploy your own ksconf extensions?
 If so, the python package is a better option.
     (But at that point, you can probably already handle any packaging issues yourself.)

 Installation
 ------------